inversify/InversifyJS/wiki/oo_design.md

 ```

-The problem with the code snippet above is that the `DerivedModel` is thighly coupled to the `BaseModel` class.
+The problem with the code snippet above is that the `DerivedModel` is tightly coupled to the `BaseModel` class.
 In this case we used the `extends` keyword.
 This is particularly bad because there is no way to break the
 coupling caused by the class inheritance.